Linkeaz/traefik-docker-stacks/compose-traefik-version/traefik/README.md

 ## IP Filtering Configuration (Optional)

-🇫🇷 Traefik allows enabling IP filtering to restrict access to specific users.
-To enable it, add the authorized IP addresses in the `.env` file under the variable `ALLOWED_IPS`.

-🇬🇧 Traefik allows enabling IP filtering to restrict access to specific users.
+Traefik allows enabling IP filtering to restrict access to specific users.
 To enable it, add the authorized IP addresses in the `.env` file under the variable `ALLOWED_IPS`.

 Example configuration in `.env`: